devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ##### Concurrency and scaling

 - Concurrency is the number of invocations your function runs at any given moment.
+- Concurrency = request rate * average duration, example: 25 requests per second * 10 seconds of duration = 250, if limits are lower, then calls are throttled.
+- Function concurrency of 0 halts all invocations (emergency stop).
 - Default regional account level limit is 1000.
 You can increase the limit by requests.
 - You limit concurrency to limit costs, regulate how long it takes to process batch events or match with a downstream resource that cannot scale as quickly as Lambda.
 - You reserve concurrency to ensure that you can handle peak expected volume for a critical function or address invocation errors.